ESBenchmark/ESBench/docs/guide/suites.md

 });
 ```

-The function style suite is a shorthand for the full form of:
+The function-style suite is a shorthand for:

 ```javascript
 import { defineSuite } from "esbench";